 - You love Japanese cake.

-- You are looking for an easy castella cake recipe.
+- You are looking for Japaese castella cake recipe.

-- You want to learn how to make a Japanese castella cake.
+- You want to make Japanese sponge cake.

 All right, let me show you how to make it.
 If you want to check the recipe, please jump to the recipe card below.
 Let's get started!